-Investing $20,000 in real estate would have been almost impossible in the past but now there’s crowdfunding.
+Investing $500 in real estate would have been almost impossible in the past but now there’s crowdfunding.
 We’ll tell you how to put your real estate money to work using Fundrise.

 Fundrise offers a couple of different options for investing.
 The most common is through their eREIT (electronic Real Estate Investment Trust) option.
 The other is the eFund.
 Besides these, though, Fundrise offers a variety of investment types, from starter portfolios to advance investing options.

 This option lets you put your money into a group investment in a cluster of commercial real estate buildings.
-Think of it like a mutual fund except for real estate.
+Think of it as a mutual fund except for real estate.
 The properties include things like apartments, shopping centers, and office buildings.

 With the eFund, you’ll still get direct access to the portfolio, which saves on costs.
 And you’ll still be diversified across different areas and types of homes, so you can count on a relatively stable investment.